cameronbracken/cadswes/rules-dev/doc/FlamingGorge/FlamingGorgeOutline.markdown

 ## Rules

-### Hydrologic Classification
+### Spring Flow Hydrologic Classification
-_Execution Constraint_:
+_Execution Constraint_: Jan - July

-_Description_: Use forecast to determine the hydrologic classification for Given Month
+_Description_: Use forecast of April-July Volume to determine the hydrologic classification for the given

 - In any particular month, classify based on following season forecasted April - July unregulated inflow.